Jun-engineer/vpn-server/README.md

 3. Outside the restricted window (including all weekend hours), `index.html` displays Start/Stop/Status buttons.
 On the first click the page prompts for:
    - **API base URL** (for example, `https://<api-id>.execute-api.ap-northeast-1.amazonaws.com/prod`).
    - **API key** copied from API Gateway.
-4. After the prompts, the request runs and the response appears in plain text (e.g., “Server already running.” or “VPN not available”).
+4. After the prompts, the request runs and the response appears in plain text (e.g., “Server already running.” or “VPN warming up…”).
 Details are saved to `localStorage`; use **Reset saved API details** to reconfigure.

 ## Lambda Behavior Summary
 - **start_instance**: Enforces the Australia/Sydney weekday restriction (no manual starts between 00:00–13:00 local time).
 Returns the resulting instance state.
 - **stop_instance**: Stops the instance when invoked via API or the scheduled weekday midnight rule.
 Idempotent when the instance is already stopping or stopped.
-- **check_status**: Reports instance state, IPs, and health checks with timestamps in Australia/Sydney time.
+- **check_status**: Reports instance state, IPs, and the latest EC2 system/instance status checks, marking the VPN as available only after both checks pass, with timestamps in Australia/Sydney time.
-- **monitor_traffic**: Runs every 15 minutes (timezone-aware cron), evaluates combined `NetworkIn`/`NetworkOut` for the trailing 1.5 hours, and stops the instance if sustained traffic ≤ 1 MB/hour.
+- **monitor_traffic**: Runs every 15 minutes via EventBridge Scheduler, evaluates combined `NetworkIn`/`NetworkOut` for the trailing 1.5 hours, and stops the instance if sustained traffic ≤ 1 MB/hour.

 ## Cleanup
 To remove all resources, run: